 If you've ever stepped foot around a campfire, you've probably heard your fair share of ghost stories.
 Maybe it was about a headless man in the woods or the ghost of a child long lost.
 But are you familiar with the tales of ghost ships?
 Ghost stories that take place on the sea?
 Sure, we've all heard about Bermuda Triangle stories, but there are plenty of other terrifying tales that take place on the open ocean.
 Prepare to be spooked while reading through some of the scariest ghost ship ghost stories from around the internet.

 The legend of the Ourang Medan may be one of the creepiest maritime ghost stories ever told.
 It goes as follows: sometime in the 1940s, ships near the Strait of Malacca received a signal from a Dutch cargo ship, the SS Ourang Medan, in distress.
 When the rescuers boarded the ship to save the crew, they made quite a grisly discovery.
 The entire crew had perished, without any signs of foul play.

 It is said that terror was frozen on their faces, they laid all throughout the ship, and many had their arms reaching out for help.
 Before an investigation could get underway, the ship burst into flames, burning any evidence which may have helped solve the mystery of the Ourang Medan.

-Legend has it that the Octavius traveled from England to the Orient in 1761, and made it there the following year.
-However, on the trip back home - while traveling through the Northwest Passage - it became lodged in ice, and its crew members died.
-The Octavius was found drifting off the coast of Greenland, the crew members still below board, frozen to death, 13 years later.
+Legend has it that the Octavius traveled from England to the Orient in 1761 and made it there the following year.
+However, on the trip back home - while traveling through the Northwest Passage - it became lodged in ice, and its crew members perished.